916267142/accessrefinery/accessanalyzer/README.md

 #### Generate preliminary results

-**Note**: This project can process both folder-structured datasets and individual JSON files.
-Due to the time-consuming nature of processing large statements, a 1-hour timeout is set.
-The scripts process each file sequentially to allow timely termination if needed.
+**Note**: This project will process both datasets in a folder.
+A 1-hour timeout is set.

 ```bash
 $ bash tools/mining_unreduced.sh
 $ bash tools/mining_reduced.sh
 ```

-**Note**: The two scripts above will take 10 to 20 hours to run.
-If you don't want to wait, we have provided pre-run preliminary results for you to conveniently execute the next script for result organization.
-You only need to run the following two commands:
+The two scripts above will take 10 to 20 hours to run.
+Alternatively, the result can be acquired from the archived data using the following command.

 ```bash
 $ cp -r ./archived_result/reduced_result ./reduced_result